FIPS 204-Compatible Threshold ML-DSA via Shamir Nonce DKG: Introduction

-The scheme achieves practical success rates comparable to single-signer ML-DSA (theoretical baseline $\approx 20\%$, observed $23$--$32\%$ due to the more concentrated Irwin-Hall nonce distribution) and is fully verifier-compatible with FIPS 204: produced signatures are accepted by unmodified FIPS 204 verifiers.
-While our signer-side protocol is interactive and induces an Irwin-Hall nonce distribution rather than uniform, this affects only the signing process, not verification.
+The scheme achieves practical success rates overlapping with single-signer ML-DSA (theoretical single-signer baseline $\approx 20$--$25\%$; observed threshold range $\approx$21--45\% (see Table~\ref{tab:perf-threshold}); the higher end is due to the Irwin-Hall distribution's greater concentration near zero, placing more nonces within the $\|\mathbf{z}\|_\infty < \gamma_1 - \beta$ acceptance region relative to the uniform single-signer nonce) and is fully verifier-compatible with FIPS 204.
+The aggregated nonce follows an Irwin-Hall distribution rather than uniform, introducing a quantifiable security cost.
+We provide two analyses: